 • with passive smoking.

 Oral cancer is a deadly disease, and smokers are the main risk group.
-A high risk of developing oral cancer and in individuals:
+High risk development of oral cancer and in persons:

 • alcohol abusers;

 With this disease, it is important to identify the tumor as early as possible and begin treatment.
-At an early stage, the cancer looks like a small ulcer, more often on the inside of the cheek, on the line of the junction of the lips, in the corners of the mouth, on the inside of the lower jaw behind the 3rd molars.
+At an early stage, the cancer appears as a small ulcer, usually on the inside of the cheek, at the lip line, in the corners of the mouth, on the inside of the lower jaw behind the 3rd molar.

-At this time, the seal does not cause discomfort and does not hurt.
-But as the tumor grows in size, salivation increases, difficulties appear with swallowing and chewing.
+At this time, the compaction does not cause discomfort or pain.
+But as the tumor increases in size, salivation increases, and difficulties with swallowing and chewing appear.

-When a white sore appears in the mouth, you need to find out the cause of its formation and find out what to do in order to be cured by a doctor, and not by a neighbor who "also had it."
+When a white sore appears in the mouth, you need to find out the reason for its formation and find out what to do to get cured from a doctor, and not from a neighbor who “had it too.”

-Before visiting the doctor, you can try to cope with the disease yourself.
-But you can not postpone a visit to the doctor for a long time if there is no improvement within 2-3 days.
+Before visiting a doctor, you can try to cope with the disease on your own.
+But you should not put off visiting a doctor for a long time if improvement does not occur within 2-3 days.

 • Chlorhexidine - a 0.05% solution is used;